i2Nav-WHU/i2Nav-Robot/README.md

 | /continental/ars548/object         |  📡Radar  |       20       |   sensor_msgs::PointCloud2   |   ars548   |
 | /insprobe/ranger/odometer          | 🛞Odometer |       50       |   insprobe_msgs::Odometer   |   ranger   |

+Note that the mid360_imu frame is defined as the front-right-down frame, which is transformed from the original front-left-up frame.

 We use standard sensor messages from the ROS package except for the following messages:

 - **insprobe_msgs::Imu**: Use the insprobe_msgs package in this repository.